FirstKlaas/digicubes-rest/source/ressources/api/user/get_user_role.rst

 Get a user role by id
 =====================

-.. http:get:: /users/(int:userid)/roles/(int:role_id)
+.. http:get:: /users/(int:user_id)/roles/(int:role_id)

     Gets a user role.
 The user and the role are specified by their id.
+    If either the user_id or the role_id cannot be found in the database, a response status of 404 is send back.

     **Example Request**